 Walking through the maze of cobblestone streets of any Scandinavian old town, you will undoubtedly encounter countless herringbone flooring that has been there for ages – and have aged with grace.
-It was a perfect choice for the couple behind the home goods store Hygge Life to use Stuga’s new Sisu herringbone in their EagleVail, Colorado showroom.
+It was a perfect choice for the couple behind the home goods store Hygge Life to use Stuga’s Sisu herringbone in their EagleVail, Colorado showroom.

-Sisu provides a grounding base for the impressive collection of hygge-inspired decor and plays so well against the Fika floors in the store and coffee shop next door.
-Stuga was able to sit down with Hygge Life creator and founder Alexandra Gove to discuss her shop and the inspiration behind the showroom.
+Sisu provides a grounding base for the impressive collection of hygge-inspired decor and plays beautifully against the Fika floors in the store and coffee shop next door.
+We sat down with Hygge Life creator and founder Alexandra Gove to discuss her shop and the inspiration behind the showroom.

 With a deep respect for the forest and a climate that calls for spending winters indoors, Scandinavian designers embrace the natural warmth of wood inside.
 They know a thoughtfully designed space is essential for our well-being.
 Alexandra has always found inspiration from cozy Scandinavian spaces, and when it came to designing the new Hygge Life showroom, she tapped into this deliberate design process.

 “When you’re designing your home, it’s fun to think about not just the practical side of things or pursuing a particular style, but about the way the space feels and how you’re really going to use it,” Alexandra says.
 “If you love reading… create that little space or nook with a random shelf inset in the wall for your book and candle.”

 Alexandra wanted the showroom to feel like a calm, comfortable, intimate living room.
 She brought in Sisu floors as a new dimension, setting the living space apart from the shop.
 Lights on dimmers, clay on the walls, and a candle nook finish the space.
 Throughout the design process, she was looking for timeless, beautiful details and hardwood floors were an easy choice.